zsmweb/librtcdcpp/README.md

 * Set env var `CENTRIFUGO_SERVER` to hostname:ip of the server started from above. (else it will use the default "localhost:8000")

 * Do `export LD_LIBRARY_PATH=./` to let the client be aware of the `librtcdcpp.so` shared object that will be made in the project root.
+Modify as necessary depending on where you are, and relative to the where you have the .so file.

 * Run `python3 python/peer.py` on the nodes (Python 3.5+ needed).
 Peer.py assigns a random UUID and you can 'call' any other peer just by typing in their UUID